 4. What Do You Want For Christmas? – Telepathy Game

-This fun online Christmas game is great to teach Christmas vocabulary and expressions.
+This fun online Christmas game is great for teaching Christmas vocabulary and expressions.
 For example, ‘What do you want for Christmas?’ – ‘I want a skateboard.’
 This game is a ‘Telepathy Game’ in which students must use ‘telepathy’ to read the teacher’s mind to find out the answer.
 Although students can not really read minds, they love to pretend that they can while playing this game!

 5. Christmas Stocking – Yes/No Game